ctu-mrs/mrs_uav_trajectory_generation/README.md

 Output: by default, the node calls [/uav*/control_manager/trajectory_reference](https://ctu-mrs.github.io/mrs_msgs/srv/TrajectoryReferenceSrv.html) service to the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers).

+### Minimum waypoint distance

+The minimum distance between the waypoints is set to 0.1 m.
+A waypoint that violates the condition relative to its predecesor will be removed.

 ### Segment subsectioning

 The node allows to check and correct for the maximum allowed deviation from a segmented path supplied by the user.